You can request a refund from Google Voice.

 - Sign in to the Google Account that you use for Google Voice.

 - To access your billing history, click this link or copy it into your browser: https://voice.google.com/u/0/billing.

 - At the top right, click Refund balance.

 - Refund entire balance: Click Request refund Request refund.

 - Refund a single call: From the 'Get call credit box', under 'Recent calls', click Get credit Select a reason for the refund Request refund.

-- You'll receive an email from Google Voice or Hangouts confirming the refund request.
+- You'll receive an email from Google Voice that confirms the refund request.

 - In Google Voice billing view, the credit shown goes to zero.